-2,000 Financial year end Financial year ending 31 December 2019
+01000 Financial year ending g 31 December 2019

-£'000s Solvency II Financial statements
+£'000s Solvency II £'000s Financial statements £'000s

 Best estimate liabilities 13,928 14,306

 Risk margin 4,234 -

 Technical provisions 18,162 14,306

 Current liabilities 3,181 3,181

 Total liabilities 21,343 17,487

-The main difference between the value of liabilities reported in STL's financial statements and those under Solvency II is the inclusion of £4.234m in respect of the risk margin:
+The main difference between the value of liabilities reported in STL's financial statements and those under Solvency II is the inclusion of £2.8m in respect of the risk margin.
+There is also a held vs need difference, where Solvency II best estimate liabilities are the view of reserves needed, and the financial statement figures include reserves held which contain accruals that have not yet been reversed.

 All STL's liabilities relate to non-life business.
-The following table separates the estimate of STL's gross technical provisions by line of business:
+The following table separates the estimate of STL's gross technical provisions by line of business at the end of 2020: